Asthma in Children: Symptoms and Risk Factors

 Why Are More Children Getting Asthma?

-No one really knows why more and more children are developing asthma.
-Some experts suggest that children are being exposed to more and more allergens such as dust, air pollution, and second-hand smoke.
+No one really knows why more children are developing asthma.
+Some experts suggest that children are being exposed to more allergens such as dust, air pollution, and second-hand smoke.
 These are factors that can all trigger asthma.
-Others suspect that children are not exposed to enough childhood illnesses to build up their immune system.
+Others suspect that children are not exposed to enough childhood illnesses to build up their immune systems.
 It appears that a disorder of the immune system in which the body fails to make enough protective antibodies may play a role in causing asthma.

-Still others suggest that decreasing rates of breastfeeding have prevented important substances of the immune system from being passed on to babies.
+Still others suggest that decreasing rates of breastfeeding have prevented important substances of the immune system from being passed on to babies, although rates, as of 2013, have begun to climb, according to the CDC.

 How Can I Tell If My Child Has Asthma?